HAWLEY, EDWIN ALEXANDER JR.

 long past time we brought all our men home from Southeast Asia.

-Hawley retired from the USAF and resides in Alabama.
+Hawley retired from the USAF and resided in Alabama until his passing.